Tolkien Init.

 He combined the two kinds of substance—the one indivisible and never changing, and the other the divided and created substance of the physical world—into an intermediate, third kind of substance” (T&C 22-23).

 Herein lies the claims to being eldest and indeed Tolkien’s obvious interest in it.
 The word “meddle” gives: ““to mingle, blend, mix” […] from PIE root *meik- “to mix”“.
 The third substance is repeatedly described as a mixture: “Then he took these three ingredients and made out of them a single, homogeneous mixture”[8] (T&C 23).
-The “indivisible” component, is represented by the music with “no flaws”, B (Sil.
+The “indivisible” component, is represented by the Music with “no flaws”, B (Sil.
 16).
 The “divided” component is represented by the discords of Melkor, A. The word demon gives: “a devil […] from root *da- “to divide.””
 Christoper Tolkien says that:

 “Evil is fissiparous.
 But itself barren.
 Melkor could not ‘beget’, or have any spouse (though he attempted to ravish Arien, this was to destroy and ‘distain’ […] her, not to beget fiery offspring).
 Out of the discords of the Music — sc. not directly out of either of the themes,17 Eru’s or Melkor’s, but of their dissonance with regard one to another” (Morgoth’s Ring 405-406).